How To Buy a House: A Guide for Homebuying in 2023

 Not doing so could result in tens of thousands of dollars lost over the course of your mortgage.

 Thats not an exaggeration either.
 Imagine two people: One has a great credit score of 790 and the other has a low credit score of 630.
 Both are looking to get a $200,000 30-year fixed-rate home loan.

 How much do you think theyll each pay in interest?
 Take a look:

 Source: MyFico.com, calculated December 2019

-The one with a bad credit score will end up paying $66,000 more than the one with a good credit score!
+The individual with a bad credit score will end up paying $66,000 more than the person with a good credit score!
 That’s assuming they are able to get a mortgage at all with a score like that.

 If your credit score isn’t the best, you’ll want to improve it.
 Here are a few resources from IWT that’ll help you do just that.